anabrid/the-analog-thing-docs/rst/computing_elements/THAT_elements/potentiometer.rst

      - Potentiometer circuit symbol

-The simplest and only passive standard component ist the **coefficient petentiometer**.
+The simplest and only passive standard component ist the **coefficient potentiometer**.

 Commonly realized as precision potenetiometer connected as voltage divider, it is used to multiply a given input with a value between 0 and 1, so :math:`a*x` is generated.